Get the most out of your library! From databases to ebooks

 - Business Source Complete and ProQuest Business Databases: Need to find peer-reviewed articles for your research paper?
 Search these databases to download academic articles covering a wide range of business topics, such as management, economics, finance, accounting and international business.

 - IBISWorld and Passport: Provide access to Canadian and International market and industry reports.

 - CPA Canada Standards and Guidance Collection: Find full-text access to vital accounting documents such as CPA Canada Handbook, GCFR and IFRS.

 - Factiva: This database offers daily newspapers and articles from international sources like the Wall Street Journal, the New York Times and the Globe and Mail.

 - Mergent Online: Researching a specific company?
 This database provides business and financial information for international public companies, including current and historical company research, annual reports, supply chain information and industry reports.

 Faculty of Fine Arts

 Library collections can also be used to explore works from major exhibitions and performances.

-“There are so many fantastic resources for students studying visual arts, says Jenna Dufour, a librarian who specializes in fine art.
-“The library recently subscribed to the Blouin Art Sales Index Online where students and faculty can easily retrieve data on several million art auction records from 1922 to the present day, with from sales in North America, Europe, India and China.”
+“There are so many fantastic resources for students studying visual arts," says Jenna Dufour, a librarian who specializes in fine art.
+“The library recently subscribed to the Blouin Art Sales Index Online where students and faculty can easily retrieve data on several million art auction records from 1922 to the present day, with sales in North America, Europe, India and China.”